 In 2015, there were five different generations active in the United States workforce: the Silents, Baby Boomers, Gen Xers, Millennials and Gen Zers.
-However, the Silents and Gen Zers only accounted for a combined 3% of the workforce, so the majority of today’s employees are Baby Boomers, Gen Xers, or Millennials.
+However, the Silents and Gen Zers only accounted for a combined 3 percent of the workforce, so the majority of today’s employees are Baby Boomers, Gen Xers, or Millennials.

 As a manager, it’s important to understand what each of these generations is looking for in a leader so you can effectively manage everyone on your team.